Google Chrome: Enterprise deployment

 In 2010, Google first started supporting Chrome in enterprise environments by providing an MSI wrapper around the Chrome installer.
 Google starting providing group policy objects, with more added each release, and today there are more than 500 policies available to control Chrome's behavior in enterprise environments.

-In 2016, Google launched Chrome Browser Enterprise Support, a paid service enabling IT admins access to Google experts to support their browser deployment.
+In 2016, Google launched Chrome Browser Enterprise Support, a paid service enabling IT admins to access Google experts to support their browser deployment.
 In 2019, Google launched Chrome Browser Cloud Management, a dashboard that gives business IT managers the ability to control content accessibility, app usage and browser extensions installed on its deployed computers.

 Chromium

 In September 2008, Google released a large portion of Chrome's source code as an open-source project called Chromium.
 This move enabled third-party developers to study the underlying source code and to help port the browser to the macOS and Linux operating systems.
 The Google-authored portion of Chromium is released under the permissive BSD license.
 Other portions of the source code are subject to a variety of open-source licenses.
 Chromium is similar to Chrome, but lacks built-in automatic updates and a built-in Flash player, as well as Google branding and has a blue-colored logo instead of the multicolored Google logo.
 Chromium does not implement user RLZ tracking.
 Initially, the Google Chrome PDF viewer, PDFium, was excluded from Chromium, but was later made open-source in May 2014.
 PDFium can be used to fill PDF forms.